EXCLUSIVE-Payday lender subpoenaed in U.S. criminal probe

 An online obituary described Blaine Tucker as a kind and humble Kansas City area businessman who often entertained others at sporting events and concerts and supported multiple local charities.

-Scott Tucker, 51, was previously convicted of making a false statement to a bank and using the mail for a scheme to defraud.
+Scott Tucker, 51, has been previously convicted of making a false statement to a bank and using the mail for a scheme to defraud.
 He was sentenced in 1991 to a year in prison.

 Today, Tucker is described on his website as a businessman and investor who began his racing career in 2006 and has competed in the Ferrari Challenge Series and 24 Hours of Daytona.